mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 1) **Tokenizer** - For all previous attempts, I had made use of the original GPT-2 tokenizer.
 A tokenizer is a map which translates string day (such as characters, words, special tokens, etc) into a numerical value that the model can work with.
 GPT-2's tokenizer was build for working with relatively unrefined web text.
 CodeLion used their own tokenizer - and here lies a subtle distinction.
 CodeLion's data sources (the same data sources I'm making use of) include a lot of academic texts wither larger words and longer sentences than raw web text would likely include.
 The GPT-2 tokenizer, therefore, was likely needing more tokens to represent the training corpus than CodeLion's tokenizer.
 With a strict 1 billion token budget, a small improvement in tokenizer efficiency might represent big wins.
 Therefore, for the v5 run, I built my own tokenizer to precisely optimize against my training corpus.

     _CodeLion also provides their tokenizer along with the model - I decided it would be more fun and educational to try my hand at creating a custom tokenizer myself_

-2) **Dropout** - A small amount of dropout was added to the model's hyperparameters; this has the effect of randomly zeroing tensor weights during the training process.
+2) **Dropout** - Dropout was added to the model's hyperparameters.
+This has the effect of randomly zeroing tensor weights during the training process.
 On small models, it's easy for the training process to over-fit rather than generalize.
-A small amount of Dropout essentially adds noise, forcing the model to generalize.
+A small amount of dropout essentially adds noise, forcing the model to generalize rather than specialize.

 3) **Dataset** - In the prior training runs, I made use of a streaming pipeline to dynamically load the training data with low overhead.
 For v5, I built a pre-compiled database of training tokens, which would guarantee any future runs would all result from a deterministic set of local data.